guruzoa/ca-pa4/README.md

 ### Implementation (60 points)

-You also need to implemente the working version of `snurisc3` simulator.
+You also need to implement the working version of `snurisc3` simulator.
 We provide you with the skeleton code that can be downloaded from https://github.com/snu-csl/ca-pa4.

 To download the skeleton code, please take the following step: